JulienChevron/JulienChevron.github.io/_posts/2019-06-04-SumerianRecognition.md

 You can define the action performed by the tracker when the facial detection is called by creating an handler when the tracker emit the message *track*.
 If the data received on this handler doesn’t contain anything, no faces are detected.
 On the other hand, the tracker detected a face.
 In this case, the facial recognition and emotion detection can be called.

-Once the handler is defined, it only thing to do is to create the interval to call this detection at a regular time, making a screenshot of the webcam feed into the canvas, asking the facial detection and stopping the detection right after.
+Once the handler is defined, it only thing to do is to create the interval to call this detection at a predefined regular time interval.
+At every execution of the interval function, a screenshot of the webcam feed into the canvas is made, the facial detection is asked and the detection is stopped right after to avoid overloading the application.

-To preform all these actions, copy the code bellow into the enter function (when the script is called from the behaviour).
+To preform all these actions, copy the code below into the enter function (the function called when the script is executed from the behaviour).

 ```js
 if(Boolean(ctx.worldData.cameraOn)){